jaymorelli96/jaymorelli/content/posts/ccwc/index.md

 ```

-I fix the compile errors, tests fails, and I start to think about the easiest way to make this pass.
+After fixing compile errors and observing failing tests, I start to think about the easiest way to make the test pass.

-First thing I notice is that I will need to write some number again, so I go ahead and rename my `writeBytes` to `write` for now and then I update my `WordCount`:
+Realizing that I'll need to also write numbers and not just bytes, I rename the writeBytes function to write for clarity.
+Then, I update the WordCount function to handle counting lines:
 ```go
 func WordCount(r io.Reader, w io.Writer, opts options) error {
 	b := make([]byte, 1024)